-- Encourage housing developers to include mobility-impaired accessibility in their project designs and prioritize these types of projects to increase housing mobility opportunities for seniors and persons with disabilities. - Review regulations and procedures for City-funded or operated housing programs to ensure that they do not exclude participation by persons with disabilities.

-Include accessibility considerations in the preparation of the City's capital improvement plan and the allocation of funding for capital improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities.
+- Encourage housing developers to include mobility-impaired accessibility in their project designs and prioritize these types of projects to increase housing mobility opportunities for seniors and persons with disabilities particularly in higher-opportunity areas such as the southwest, far north, and far east sides of the city - Review regulations and procedures for City-funded or operated housing programs to ensure that they do not exclude participation by persons with disabilities. - Include accessibility considerations in the preparation of the City's capital improvement plan and the allocation of funding for capital improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities.